-- Rev. Marc Jagt introduced Rev. Johnathan Kruis, credentialed delegate of the Reformed Presbyterian Church of North America (RPCNA).
-Rev. Kruis addressed Synod describing the - 1605 RPCNA, explaining, among others, the functioning of The Testimony and the practice of female - deacons.
+Rev. Marc Jagt introduced Rev. Johnathan Kruis, credentialed delegate of the Reformed Presbyterian Church of North America (RPCNA).
+Rev. Kruis addressed Synod describing the RPCNA, explaining, among other things, the functioning of The Testimony and the practice of female deacons.
 He expressed gratitude for our relationship.
-The full text of his address can be found in - 1607 Appendix 12.
-The chairman spoke some words in response. - The chairman also spoke some words of farewell to a fraternal delegate who would be leaving during the course of this session.
+The full text of his address can be found in Appendix 12.
+The Chairman spoke some words in response.

+The Chairman also spoke some words of farewell to a fraternal delegate who would be leaving during the course of this session.